 As it has 2 protons and there is no electron present to balance the two positive charges thus in total the charge on the single alpha particle is +2.

 Definition of Beta Particle

-An unstable atom which is rich in neutron produces beta particles.
+An unstable atom that is rich in neutron produces beta particles.
 In this, basically, the unstable atom gets stabilized by removing the neutrons and transforming them into electrons or positrons.

 Definition of Gamma Particle

-As these possess no properties of a charged substance thus remains unaffected from the electric and magnetic field.
+As these possess no properties of a charged substance thus remain unaffected from the electric and magnetic field.
 And thus, there occurs no chemical element variation when a gamma particle is emitted.

 Key Differences Between Alpha, Beta, Gamma Particles

 - An alpha particle is a positively charged particle consisting of 2 protons and 2 neutrons.
 Whereas a beta particle is a charged particle consisting of either unit negative or positive charge.
 As against, a gamma particle has no charge constituent and is of neutral nature.